Let’s look briefly at the other major factor influencing the admissions frenzy of the past couple of decades.

 It also means a whole lot of very capable students aren’t attending the country’s most selective schools.
 Where are they?

 I’ve come up with an interesting way of looking at this that I haven’t seen anywhere else.
-I used numbers provided by the colleges in their Common Data Sets to approximate how many students they have with an SAT score at or above 700 on the Math section, or the equivalent score of 30 or above on the Math section of the ACT; this represents approximately the top 5% of test takers.
+I used numbers provided by the colleges in their Common Data Sets to approximate how many students they have with an SAT score at or above 700 on the Math section, or the equivalent score of 30 or above on the Math section of the ACT; this represents approximately the top 5% of high schoolers.
 Then I compiled a list of the schools with the most students in this category.

 This list will serve as our first evidence this evening that all the frenzy over college admissions is not only harmful, but also unnecessary, because the differences between more selective schools and those a bit less selective are not as great as many people think.